 The León project area consists of a contiguous land package with a total area of approximately 63,000 hectares.
-Cerro Santa Barbara, which is in the Northern part of the La Leonesa concession is 5.7 km west of El Sauce, a small community 35 km Southwest of Esteli.
+Cerro Santa Barbara, which is in the northern part of the La Leonesa concession is 5.7 km west of El Sauce, a small community 35 km Southwest of Esteli.
 The Armenia concession is approximately 4 km South of Cerro Santa Barbara.

 Name Area (Ha) Date of approval Issued Years

 La Leonesa 47,190 March 13, 2008 25

 Paso Real 634 February 2, 2006 25

-La Raya II 13,445 March 13, 2008 25
+La Raya II La Raya II 13,445 25

-Armenia 1,500 February 19, 2009 25
+Armenia Armenia 1,500 25

 Total 62,769

 The León project area is located between El Limon, operated by B2 Gold (TSX - BTO) and the La India mine, which is closed at present.
-The deposits in these areas comprise disseminated low sulphidation epithermal systems.
+The deposits in these areas comprise disseminated low sulphidation epithermal systems, in addition to an Au-Mo mineralization porphyry system.